vineeth14/BlockBlastSolver/docs/index.md

 This project started with a simple obsession—[Block Blast](https://apps.apple.com/us/app/block-blast/id1617391485).
 The satisfaction of beating my friends' high scores while we were in a friendly competition to see who could get the highest score got me thinking about whether I could build a solver that could give me the best possible moves.

 <blockquote class="highlight">
-Block Blast is a Tetris inspired puzzle game where you drag and drop the pieces onto a 8x8 board and can clear both rows (like in Tetris) and columns; the pieces don't fall, you are presented with three at a time and drag them onto the board.
+Block Blast is a Tetris inspired puzzle game where you drag and drop the pieces onto an 8x8 board and can clear both rows (like in Tetris) and columns; the pieces don't fall, you are presented with three at a time and drag them onto the board.
 You lose in a fashion similar to Tetris -- when there is no longer room to place a piece.
 The game's simplicity is its charm, but don't be fooled—mastering Block Blast takes skill, strategy, and a sharp mind.
 </blockquote>

 I wanted a program that could analyze a screenshot when I was stuck and suggest the best moves.
 I decided to stay away from using AI as that seemed to defeat the challenge of the project.